influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventContext.md

 withType(type)
 ```

-Type - The type of the occurrence which has happened.
+"Type - The type of the occurrence which has happened."